 If you have a business that also offers similar classes to the one you would be offering through FRRPD, you are considered an independent contractor.
 An example of this is a ceramics studio offering classes through our activity guide.
 They hold a business license and offer these classes in a formal business environment.

 If you have a special interest and want to share that experience with others, you would become an employee of FRRPD.
 An example of this is an individual that would like to teach people how to knit and will be holding class in one of FRRPDs facilities.

 How is registration taken?

 All registration is taken at the FRRPD main office.
-We offer online registration and walk in registration.
+We currently do not offer online registration.
 We accept cash, checks and all major credit cards.